HaanstootZA/sql-monitor/instructions.md

 ### Installing Java

-1. Download the jre8 installer from <https://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html>
+1. Download the jre8 installer from <https://download.java.net/openjdk/jdk11/ri/openjdk-11+28_windows-x64_bin.zip>.
-   - Recently Oracle change the requirements for Java and they require that you create an account
-2. Run the downloaded java installer
+2. Extract the contents of the folder to C:\\Program Files\\Java\\.
-3. Set the following Environment Variables
+3. Set the following Environment Variables.
-    1. Create/Replace "JAVA_HOME" with "C:\\Program Files\\Java\\jre[version]" (or the latest installation path for Java)
+    1. Create/Replace "JAVA_HOME" with "C:\\Program Files\\Java\\jdk-11" (or the latest installation path for Java).
-    2. Append "PATH" with "JAVA_HOME\\bin"
+    2. Append "PATH" with "JAVA_HOME\\bin".
-4. Testing Java
+4. Testing Java.
-   1. Run the following command within the command line
+   1. Run the following command within the command line.
       - > java -version
-   2. You should see the text
+   2. You should see the text.
       - > java version and the Java Version you installed

 ### Installing Logstash for Windows

-1. Download the logstash installer from <https://www.elastic.co/downloads/logstash-oss>
+1. Download the logstash installer from <https://www.elastic.co/downloads/logstash-oss>.
-2. To install logstash follow these steps
+2. To install logstash follow these steps.
-   1. Create  the folder "C:\\Elastic"
+   1. Create  the folder "C:\\Elastic".
-   2. Unzip the contents of the downloaded file into "C:\\Elastic"
+   2. Unzip the contents of the downloaded file into "C:\\Elastic".
-   3. You should see the following folder "C:\\Elastic\\logstash-[version]"
+   3. You should see the following folder "C:\\Elastic\\logstash-[version]".
-3. Install the websocket plugin by executing the following command
+3. Install the websocket plugin by executing the following command.
    - > C:\\Elastic\\logstash-[version]\\bin\\logstash-plugin install logstash-output-websocket
-4. Testing your installation
+4. Testing your installation.
-   1. Open command line
+   1. Open command line.
-   2. Navigate to the new folder you created by executing the following command
+   2. Navigate to the new folder you created by executing the following command.
       - > cd C:\\Elastic\\logstash-[version]
-   3. Execute the following command
+   3. Execute the following command.
       - > bin\\logstash -e "input { stdin {} } output { stdout {} }"

 ### Installing MySql

-1. Download the MySQL windows installer from <https://dev.mysql.com/downloads/installer/>
+1. Download the MySQL windows installer from <https://dev.mysql.com/downloads/installer/>.
-2. Run the downloaded installer
+2. Run the downloaded installer.
    - Choose Developer Default as your option.
    - Wait for the installation to ask you for a username and password.
    - Set your root user password to "password".

 ### Installing the JDBC Connector

-1. Download the JDBC connector from <https://go.microsoft.com/fwlink/?linkid=2155948>
+1. Download the JDBC connector from <https://go.microsoft.com/fwlink/?linkid=2155948>.
-2. Create a new folder "C:\\SQL JDBC"
+2. Create a new folder "C:\\SQL JDBC".
-3. Unzip the contents of the download into "C:\\SQL JDBC"
+3. Unzip the contents of the download into "C:\\SQL JDBC".
-4. Copy the following file
+4. Copy the following file.
    - From "C:\\SQL JDBC\\sqljdbc_[version]\\enu\\auth\\x86\\sqljdbc_auth.dll"
    - To "%JAVA_HOME%\\bin"